truefoundry/elasti/tests/e2e/README.md

 The framework includes the following test scenarios:

-1. **Switch to Proxy Mode**: Tests Elasti's ability to switch to proxy mode when scaling a deployment to zero.
+1. **Setup Check**: Test if setup is in desired state.
-2. **Request Coming in Proxy Mode**: Tests how Elasti handles requests when operating in proxy mode.
+2. **Enable Proxy Mode**: Tests Elasti's ability to switch to proxy mode when scaling a deployment to zero.
-3. **Switch to Serve Mode**: Tests Elasti's ability to switch back to serve mode after scaling up.
+3. **Enable Serve Mode**: Tests Elasti's ability to switch back to serve mode after receiving traffic.

 ## Running Tests